-Children in Key Stage 2 swim weekly.
+Children in Years 4, 5 and 6 take part in a two-week intensive swimming program each academic year.
 Children travel to and from the pool by Islington school buses.
 Accompanying staff always consist of male and female members of paid staff.